trent-gill/new-student-advising/README.md

 To ensure a successful transition to university, we encourage you to be both exploratory and goal-oriented in choosing courses.

-This guide is meant to be read in conjunction with the New Student Advising course on Moodle.
+{% include important.html content="This guide is meant to be read in conjunction with the New Student Advising course on Moodle." %}

 ### Choosing Courses